kudocc/srFile/README.md

 transmit directory/files utility through TCP

 **srFile** is a utility used to transmit file or directory through TCP.
 It works on Mac OS, I'll add a Windows version soon.
-There're two commands 'send' and 'recv'.
+There're two commands `send` and `recv`.

-a) send has two arguments, they indicates where the file/directory is and where file/directory send to respectively.
+a) send has two arguments, they indicates where the file/directory is and where file/directory send to.

 **send command pattern: send localFilePath/localDirectory remoteAddress:remotePort**

-b) receive also has two arguments, they indicates where to keep the file/directory received and the port to listen.
+b) receive also has two arguments, they indicate the local path to store the file/directory received and the port number to listen.

 **recv command pattern: recv localDirectoryPath listenPort**